k-gerner/Wordle-Command-Line/README.md

 # Wordle
+> [!NOTE]
+> From v2.0.0, this code uses the Python `curses` module for cleaner
+> command line printing.
+This is not available on Windows operating
+> systems.
+If you are using Windows, please use v1.1.0 instead.

 A version of the newly popular game "Wordle" that is playable from the command line.
 It uses the same word lists as the official game!
 Lists found [here](https://gist.github.com/cfreshman/cdcdf777450c5b5301e439061d29694c)